 Shine has added an energy client to its ledger with the win of the Genesis Energy account.

-In 2015, Shine and Hyundai earned the ignominy of winning New Zealand’s worst ad of the year, with a spot widely condemned for being too overbearing (by fun-hating complainers without a heart).
+In 2015, Shine and Hyundai earned the ignominy of winning New Zealand’s worst ad of the year, with a spot widely condemned for being too overbearing.
 But the brand and the agency have bounced back this year, claiming Fair Go’s Ad of the Year Award—and, quite remarkably, they’ve done it with virtually the same ad so widely abhorred last year.
 So how does an ad go from being the worst to the best in the course of year?

-Following it highly debated 'Big Tony' TVC, Spark has rolled out round two of its new brand campaign, via Shine and Colenso BBDO, which continues the focus on emotive story telling by creating micro-moments with its offerings.
-PLUS: we ask Spark a few questions about the safety concerns surrounding its first spot.
+Following its highly debated ‘Big Tony’ TVC, Spark has rolled out round two of its new brand campaign, via Shine and Colenso BBDO, which continues the focus on emotive story telling by creating micro-moments with its offerings.

 The way the word ‘digital’ is thrown about in the media industry suggests it’s a platform still in its early days.
 And while many brands are still coming to terms with digital capabilities, Stuff is celebrating its 16th birthday.
 In that time the news provider has built up a monthly audience of two million New Zealanders.
 Now, coinciding with its birthday, it is putting the focus on the audience, with a refreshed version of its ‘Go Full Spectrum’ campaign via Shine, to remind audiences what it does for them.